-- A final Parents evening is held for SEN Pupils in Term 6 to review progress through the year and review End of Key Stage Outcomes. - A transition booklet or social story will be devised if an individual requires this support as well as additional visits to their new classroom to meet their teacher should it be felt to be necessary. - Further bespoke transition planning will be arranged should this be necessary and staff will work with parents to achieve this e.g. additional meetings with parents for those pupils with complex needs.
+- A final Parents evening is held for SEN Pupils in Term 6 to review progress through the year and review End of Key Stage Outcomes. - A transition booklet or social story is created for all children to use as they need to as well as additional visits to their new classroom to meet their teacher should it be felt to be necessary. - Further bespoke transition planning will be arranged should this be necessary and staff will work with parents to achieve this e.g. additional meetings with parents for those pupils with complex needs.